Montacute House: In popular culture

 The house and village have often featured as locations for films.
 Several scenes of the 1995 film version of Jane Austen's novel Sense and Sensibility were filmed at Montacute, as were scenes from the 2004 film The Libertine.
 The house was used as Baskerville Hall for a version of The Hound of the Baskervilles filmed in 2000 for Canadian television.
 In May–June 2014 the house was used as one of the locations for the BBC's adaption of Hilary Mantel's novel, Wolf Hall.
 The Wallace and Gromit short film for 2012 is set at a house that seems to be based on Montacute House.
 The short was created in celebration of the National Trust and is titled "A Jubilee Bunt-A-Thon".
-The fictional location for the earlier Wallace and Gromit film The Curse of the Were-Rabbit, Tottington Hall, was also based on Montacute House.
+The fictional location for the earlier Wallace and Gromit film The Curse of the Were-Rabbit, Tottington Hall, was also based on Montacute.
+The 2026 film Savage House was filmed at the house.